 - To perform an Arctic/Subarctic synthesis of mass, heat & freshwater fluxes,

 - To interact with scientists and programs studying Arctic/Subarctic ocean ecosystems and biology,

 - To assist testing of ocean circulation and biophysical models of the Arctic and Subarctic.

 See more details at ASOF II objectives.

 ASOF has been sponsored by 16 agencies and institutes in 7 countries in the past.
 Currently, AWI is supporting ASOF II.
 ASOF II consists of an International Scientific Steering Group which meets annually to discuss progress and plans.
-Please contact Tom Haine if you would like to attend the next meeting or become involved in the ISSG.
+Please contact Michael Karcher if you would like to attend the next meeting or become involved in the ISSG.